zalando/skipper/dataclients/kubernetes/crd.md

 number of backends.
 This supports one Ingress to be traffic switched automatically using [stackset-controller](https://github.com/zalando-incubator/stackset-controller) for example.
-You can also have 3 versions ongoing traffic switched.
+You can also have 3 versions with an ongoing traffic switch.

-This solution lack of traffic switching with more than one Ingress object as the same stackset.
+This solution lacks of traffic switching with more than one Ingress object as the same stackset.

 We want to be able to also do traffic switching, while having ongoing A/B tests, that require routing with cookies, for example.
-These complex routing need either more than one object or rely on the less safe use of `zalando.org/skipper-routes`.
+This complex routing needs either more than one object or rely on the less safe use of `zalando.org/skipper-routes`.

 ### Advanced routing - Open API Spec controller